SaltSalt3425/Third-Degree-Token/README.md

    - When `300 < total supply <= 4000`, the fee of burning is 5% and the fee of the transaction is 5%;

    - When `total supply <= 300`, there is no fee when burning, and the fee of the transaction is 3%;

+2. For the transaction fee, distribute 45% to token holders, 45% to LP(ETH-TDT) holders and 5% to developers.